camillecochener/camillecochener.github.io/professional-experience.md

 <i>From July 2019 to January 2021</i><br>

-Lixo is a startup created at the end of 2019 that develops quality control solutions for waste management players.
+<p style="text-align: justify;">Lixo is a startup created at the end of 2019 that develops quality control solutions for waste management players.
 The heart of the solution is a Computer Vision based application.
-During 6 months, I've been responsible in the training and deployment of the Computer Vision models. </br>
+During 6 months, I've been responsible in the training and deployment of the Computer Vision models.</p> </br>

 My missions were :
 * Trained object detection and segmentation models